datkumar/code-journal/src/content/concepts/core/oop/01-classes-and-objects.md

 class Demo {

     public static void main(String[] args) {
-        // Creating object of "Person" class and storing reference to it Person p = new Person("Sam");
+        // Creating object of "Person" class and storing reference to it in "p" Person p = new Person("Sam");

-        // Calling "greet" method of "Person" class on object "p" p.greet();
+        // Calling "greet" method of "Person" class on the object that "p" refers to p.greet();
         // Output: Hello Sam
     }